 What is GRCH ?

-About GRCH – What is GRCH?
+What is GRCH?

 The philosophy is to provide affordable, comfortable, supportive and secure accommodation so that the stress of travelling and treatment is minimised.

-The facility comprises seventeen large ‘motel style’ en suite units, two with full disabled access bathrooms.
+The facility comprises thirty large ‘motel style’ en suite units, two with full disabled access bathrooms.
 Communal kitchens, dining areas and lounges, ‘Quiet Room’ for family consultation and privacy, reading area, secure playground and community room are also part of the complex.

 This project was initiated by Gippsland Rotary Clubs to mark the Centenary of Rotary International, and has attracted broad community support and representation throughout Gippsland.
 Funds have been raised through community fundraising, applications to philanthropic trusts, sponsorship and donations in kind.